athyfr/athyfr/README.md

 - **[Godot.](https://github.com/godotengine/godot?tab=readme-ov-file#godot-engine)** For game development.
 The alternatives (Unity and Unreal Engine) are proprietary, and I've found Godot quite easy to use.
 - **[LibreOffice.](https://github.com/LibreOffice/core?tab=readme-ov-file#libreoffice)** For whenever I need to make a document.
 Also, LibreOffice Draw is the best I know for making flow-charts and such.

+You can see a more thorough list [here.](https://github.com/stars/athyfr/lists/dependable)

 ## Contact

 I go by [@athyfr](https://github.com/athyfr/) on **GitHub,** but elsewhere you can find me as _(non-exhaustively):_